One Exercise Per Muscle Group?

 Greater Calorie Burning With Less Pain?

-Compound Exercise Overload is a technique I recently heard about through Nick Nilsson’s Newsletter.
 While I have different goals than Nick, I respect him for being a trail blazer and thinking outside the box.
 I subscribe to a bunch of fitness newsletters to see who actually delivers solid info, and so far I’m pleased with the info I’ve received from Nick.
-Good stuff!
-In this post I want to discuss one of his muscle growth techniques in more detail.
-Nick calls it “compound exercise overload”.
-I haven’t tried it yet, but it looks to me like it would work extremely well.

 compound exercise overload